Generalized Fourier coefficients of multiplicative functions: Brief outline of some ideas

 for multiplicative $f$.
 One problem we face is that the above approach makes substantial use of the strong equidistribution properties of the exponential functions $e((p-p') n \alpha)$ for distinct primes $p,p'$.
-A general nilsequence $F(g(n)\Gamma)$ on the other hand is not even equidistributed.
+A general polynomial sequence $(g(n)\Gamma)_{n \leq N}$ on a nilmanifold $G/\Gamma$ may, on the other hand, not even be equidistributed.
 This problem is resolved by an application of the factorisation theorem for polynomial sequences from Green--Tao \cite{GT-polyorbits}, which allows us to assume that $(g(n)\Gamma)_{n \leq N}$ is equidistributed in $G/\Gamma$ if $f$ is equidistributed in progressions to small moduli.
 The latter will be arranged for by employing a $W$-trick.
 As above, we then consider the following expression which we split into the case of large, resp.\ small primes with respect to a suitable cut-off parameter $X$:

 Applying Cauchy-Schwarz to both terms shows that it suffices to understand correlations of the form

 and